BrandonWarrior/WorldWar2Trivia/README.md

 ### Secondary Colors
 - Dark Gray (#333333): Used as the background for containers and footers, this color provides a neutral but sophisticated backdrop that ensures content readability while maintaining the overall aesthetic.

 - Red (#FF0000): Employed for alert messages and feedback, red commands attention and signals importance or urgency, making it perfect for providing immediate feedback to users.
+Also to avoid any contrast erros I made any font that was red bold.

 - Green (#00FF00): This bright green color is used for correct answers and rating, symbolizing success and positive feedback.
 It provides a clear visual cue that the user has selected the right answer or achieved a good rating.